Follow us

 (iii)Section-3: Scholar’s Zone

 The language medium is English only.
-The examination is being conducted for all classes from 1st to 12th with the following details.
+The examination is being conducted for all classes from 1st to 12th with the following details:

-Marking Scheme
+Marking Scheme and Syllabus

 The tentative chapter-wise marking Scheme will help students to perform better in SilverZone Olympiads.
 The actual marks distribution may differ depending on the prerogative of the authors/selectors/paper setters concerned.
-The Syllabus may be reduced depending upon the prevalent Coronavirus pandemic conditions.
-The same will be updated here in due course of time.

 No. of Questions